sdsu-its/book-vault/README.md

-# Vault Installation,Configuration & Management
+# Vault Installation, Configuration & Management

 With the advent of GIT based CI systems, there is a need for a secure place to store application configuration parameters outside of the application.
 Vault is a service that allows for Secrets to be stored outside of the application, and then retrieved through a variety of authentication methods.
 The Vault can be accessed via the CLI or its HTTP REST interface.
 If you want to use the CLI, use the preliminary installation instructions below.